 It seems that children who are cared for outside their immediate family develop social skills quicker and benefit from a wider network of friends.
 These benefits also help the parents who probably get to know each other a little better since their offspring spend much longer periods of time together.

-Today in particular I have heard the "I've nobody to play with" refrain from Ieuan over and over again.
-It sometimes feels as if I am trying to force their friendships whereas 'minded' children appear better 'networkers' even at this age!
+Today, in particular, I have heard the “I’ve nobody to play with” refrain from Ieuan over and over again.
+It sometimes feels as if I am trying to force their friendships whereas ‘minded’ children appear better ‘networkers’ even at this age and seem to have no problem finding playdates outside of school hours.

 Yup.
 Stay at Home Mums, these days seem to be quite a rare breed.
 Particularly women embracing motherhood over the age of 40.
 This creates a further divide because the other SAHMs you do meet are, generally much younger than you are.
-I can hear you all shouting - "well, what did you expect" and you are right.
+I can hear you all shouting – “well, what did you expect” and, as an older mum, I know you are right.

 I also find that friendships with those who do not have children require careful nurturing.
 It is easy to vanish into the bosom of your family and their routines and not emerge for weeks, if not months.
 This is natural to you but incredibly rude to them.